Highlight All Cells with Formulas in Google Sheets

 highlight cells containing formulas - custom rules

-Some of you may want to find all the cells containing formulas without conditional formatting.
-See that steps below.
+Some of you may want to find all cells containing formulas without using conditional formatting.
+There are two alternative approaches.
+Let me elaborate on that additional tip.

 Prashanth KV